scifir/scifir-biology/README.md

 ## Installation

 To install scifir-biology you have to use CMake and Make.
+You need to install first scifir-units and scifir-chemistry, present here at GitHub too.
 The library is called scifir-biology, and you can just link the file **libscifir-biology.a** to your project as any C++ library.
 The commands to install it in a Linux distribution are the following:

 ```sh
 cmake .